The Hawkeye Initiative: Critical reception

 In December 2012, The Daily Dot called ND Stevenson one of the "top 10 most influential fans of 2012" for his work in the Hawkeye Initiative.

 Reception

 Reception towards the website has been mixed.
 A few readers have criticized the site while others such as Gail Simone have openly supported the site as "the best thing in the history of historical anything ever in the universe or elsewhere".
 The A.V.
 Club commented that although the choice of Hawkeye was arbitrary, "making him the face of a feminist comic-book project fits with the character Matt Fraction has established in this series."

 The site's detractors have commented that some of the images are counterproductive to the site's intent.
-People have voiced that the images "miss the mark" by being played more for laughs or by being drawn sexy "for kicks, which may make it even harder for people to understand that it goes deeper than humor".
+People have argued that the images "miss the mark" by being played more for laughs or by being drawn sexy "for kicks", which may make it even harder for people to understand that the issue goes deeper than humor.